UMich-BipedLab/cassie_alip_mpc/README.md

 cd cpp_alip_mpc/build
 ./cassie_alip_mpc cassie
 ```
 - Set the radio transmitter buttons to the default values used in the Remote Spoofer [file](https://github.com/UMich-BipedLab/cassie_alip_mpc_controller/blob/main/matlab_alip_mpc/Custom_Code/RemoteSpoofer_with_standing.m).
-Adjust the `LS` and `RS` buttons such that they are 0 to represent flat ground
+Adjust the `LS` and `RS` buttons such that they are 0 to represent flat ground.
-    - The manual can be found [here](https://www.frsky-rc.com/wp-content/uploads/Downloads/Manual/X9DP/X9D%20PLUS-manual.pdf)
+    - The manual can be found [here](https://www.frsky-rc.com/wp-content/uploads/Downloads/Manual/X9DP/X9D%20PLUS-manual.pdf).
 - Start the controller in standing mode by setting `SB` to 0 and enable the torques by setting `SA` to 1.
 - Switch controller modes to walking by setting `SB` to 1 and modify the other buttons accordingly.